AKJUS/allora-offchain-node/README.md

 * `timeoutRPCSecondsQuery`: Timeout for RPC queries in seconds, including retries.
 * `timeoutRPCSecondsTx`: Timeout for RPC sending data in seconds, including retries.
 * `timeoutRPCSecondsRegistration`: Timeout for whole RPC registration process in seconds, including retries.
+* `timeoutHTTPConnection`: Timeout for HTTP connection (underlying to the RPC client) in seconds.

 ### Error handling